tagn/knowledge-vault/DND - MattLord/Sessions/Session 001.md

 - A young girl comes up to sketch something near us.
 Someone quillright
 - There is a big ole well in the middle of the place.
 Probably where they keep the good stuff.
 - Some wood ghosts come out of the well.
 Little one seems scared shitless.
+- We meet Seraphine in the bar after fighting the shit from the well.
+-